Bowring Treaty

+Provisions of the Bowring Treaty were subsequently amended and dismantled through successive treaties.
+As the British came in great numbers for the teak industry in Northern Siam, the Anglo–Siamese Chiengmai Treaty of 1883 stipulated appointment of British Vice-Consul to Chiang Mai and that any legal cases involving British subjects only in the three Northern Thai provinces of Chiang Mai, Lampang and Lamphun, were to be judged by the Siamese royal commissioner in a mixed court under presence of the British Vice-Consul.
+This was a major milestone as this was the first time the Siamese were allowed to judge cases involving British subjects as defendants.

+Anglo–Siamese Treaty of 1909, in which Siam ceded the Northern Malay sultanates of Kedah, Kelantan, Terengganu and Perlis to British Malaya, abolished most of British extraterritorial jurisdiction in Siam as stipulated by the Bowring Treaty.
+All British subjects in Siam were placed under Siamese jurisdiction in mixed courts with presence of British legal advisors.
+Siam's entry into World War I on the Allies side gave Siam the opportunity to abrogate existing unequal treaties that Siam had concluded with Western nations.
+In 1924, King Vajiravudh sent Francis Bowes Sayre, an American Harvard Law professor, to go on a European tour to renegotiate treaties with European nations on Siam's behalf.
+The Anglo–Siamese Treaty of 1925, signed in July 1925, terminated the Bowring Treaty as a whole in Article V. British subjects in Siam came under jurisdiction of Siamese ordinary courts without any British legal advisors and the three-percent tariff was abolished.

 Background

 The Burney Treaty had been signed between the Kingdom of Siam and the British Empire in 1826, coming about as a result of the two powers having a mutual opposition to the Ava Kingdom.
 That treaty had failed to settle commercial issues, leading to the arrival of Sir John Bowring to Siam in order to negotiate a new one.
 The treaty negotiated by him allowed free trade by foreign merchants in Bangkok, as all foreign trade had previously been subject to heavy taxation by the Siamese Crown.
 The treaty also allowed the establishment of a British consulate in Bangkok and guaranteed its full extraterritorial powers, and allowed British subjects to own land in Siam.